 Injuries and infections can occur when practitioners do not use sterile needles and gloves, and when the therapist is not adequately trained or is inexperienced.
 In some states, a physical therapist can do dry needling on clients after a 24 or 46-hour training program, and not all of that training time is hands-on training.

-If you have suffered a serious injury whether from dry needling treatment or any other type of medical procedure, a South Carolina medical malpractice attorney from the injury law firm of McGowan, Hood & Felder, LLC is ready to fight for you.
+If you have suffered a serious injury whether from dry needling treatment or any other type of medical procedure, a South Carolina medical malpractice attorney from the injury law firm of McGowan, Hood, Felder & Phillips, LLC is ready to fight for you.
 Contact us or call us today at 803-327-7800 for a free case review.
 Let us level the playing field on your behalf.